Fragondruit/hello-world/README.md

 # hello-world
-This is a s ample repo for learning github.
+This is a sample repo for learning github.